top of page

 • Decrease inflammation and infection risk

-Feel free to use artificial tears as often as needed, depending on the severity and frequency of your dry eye symptoms.
-They are safe for most people and do not require a prescription.
-Although it is advisable to consult an eye doctor before using them, especially if you have a history of eye allergies, infections, or other eye problems.
+Feel free to use artificial tears as often as needed, depending on the severity and frequency of your symptoms.
+The eye drops are safe for most people and do not require a prescription.

 Woman putting eye drops artificial tears